How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • data-driven journalism

-• intelligent linking within articles
+• intelligent linking in articles

 • sentiment analyses